asterisk-java/asterisk-java.github.io/index.md

         <version>1.0.0-final</version>
     </dependency>

-Please feel free to provide any feedback or ask for support via the [Asterisk-Java users mailing list](https://lists.sourceforge.net/lists/listinfo/asterisk-java-users).
+Please feel free to provide any feedback or ask for community support via the [Asterisk-Java users mailing list](https://lists.sourceforge.net/lists/listinfo/asterisk-java-users).
+Professional services around asterisk-java, java and telephony in general is available from [trion](https://www.trion.de).

 You can find the source code at:
 {% include icon-github.html username="asterisk-java" %} /